zentyal/zentyal/docs/en/user/dns.rst

 ..
 FIXME: Use Zapp to show the shot

+When a new domain is added, you may have noticed a field called :guilabel:`dynamic` is set to false.
+A domain is set as dynamic when it is updated automatically by a process without restarting the server.
+A typical example for this is a DHCP server which updates the DNS records when it leases/releases an IP address for a host.
+Check out :ref:`dynamic-dns-updates-ref` section for details about this configuration with eBox.
+Currently, if a domain is set as dynamic, then no manual configuration can be done using eBox interface.

+..
+FIXME: Shot with dynamic zones

 Once a correct domain has been created, e.g. *home.example.com*, it is possible to complete the :guilabel:`hostnames` list for the domain.
 As many IP addresses as required can be added